byu-ilab/python-mdns/mdnsMessageFormatter/Readme.md

 * MDNSMessageEntity (abstract base class)
 * MDNSQuery (subclass of MDNSMessageEntity)
 * MDNSRR (an abstract base class for mDNS resource records; subclass of MDNSMessageEntity)
-* subclasses of MDNSRR in the form MDNSRR&amp;type&amp; based on record type (current support allows types A, AAAA, NS, PTR, TXT, and SRV)
+* subclasses of MDNSRR in the form MDNSRR&lt;type&gt; based on record type (current support allows types A, AAAA, NS, PTR, TXT, and SRV)

 In addition, the file MDNSCommon.py contains a number of mDNS constants and supportive functions.